ashfurrow/try-swift-nyc-rxswift-workshop/README.md

 License
 -------

 The code and contents of the Keynote presentation are released under the MIT license.
+The colour scheme is [Sworn to the Sword](http://www.colourlovers.com/palette/3799127/sworn_to_the_sword) and is covered by the CC-BY-NC-SA license.